Frequently Asked Questions

 What is the RTM setup procedure?

-We will follow the standard RTM set-up procedure in accordance with English law, including all legal notices to be served on Cluttons and the Landlord, as detailed in our Town Hall presentation below.
+We have followed the standard RTM set-up procedure in accordance with English law, including all legal notices served on Cluttons and the Landlord, as detailed in our Town Hall presentation below.

 What is our relationship with the Landlord?
 Can he block our initiative?